LSEG-API-Samples/Article.RTO.TestClient/README.md

 ### Access to the RTO

-This project uses RTO access credential both Version 1 Authentication (Machine ID type), and Version 2 Authentication (Service ID)
+This project uses RTO access credentials for both Version 1 Authentication (Machine ID type) and Version 2 Authentication (Service ID)

 Please contact your Refinitiv representative to help you with the RTO account and services.

 ### Internet Access

-This demonstration use a public internet to connect to RTO.
+This demonstration connects to RTO on AWS via a public internet.

 ## Connecting the testclient tool to RTO